kontinyu/BitsyMiner/README.md

 Set up your environment by installing all of the required libraries in the Arduino IDE, attach your device, compile, and install.

+Changes to display type can be set in defines_n_types.h.

+In the tools menu, change the settings as follow:

+- Arduino Runs on Core 0
+- Events Run on Core 0
+- Parition Scheme:  Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)

 **Option 2:** Install from Binaries

 I have included a few binaries in the "binaries" folder.
 I may provide a loader at some point, but for the time being, navigate to the [binaries](binaries) folder and follow the instructions there.